marioAbc93/mb-bet-app/README.md

 - **Components:** For component communication, I have used context.
 Here, I manage behaviors such as rendering the ticket when I want to display its contents and rendering notifications.
 This approach allows us to create state in one central place and modify it where needed without passing props between parent and child components.

-## Styling
+## Styling :nail_care:

 Regarding styles, I have used styled-components because it is a sophisticated and flexible way to manage styles in our React applications.
 Being written in a JavaScript file, it can receive props and have modifications that are expected by the user.

-## Testing
+## Testing :disguised_face:

-Here's the translation to English:

-"Tests were implemented with Jest on 100% presentational components that receive props and directly impact their rendering.
+Tests were implemented with Jest on 100% presentational components that receive props and directly impact their rendering.
 The components with unit tests are:

 - Badge
 - Button